 The Student’s Role

 Students must complete all withdrawal procedures to be eligible for a refund.
 In all cases of withdrawal, no fees will be refunded.
-Financial aid recipients may be required to return all or a portion of financial assistance received if they withdraw from school during the semester, which may result in a balance due by the student.
+Financial aid recipients may be required to return all or a portion of financial assistance (federal and/or institutional aid) received if they withdraw from school during the semester, which may result in a balance due by the student.

 If students are called by the Reserves into active duty, or if they are required to withdraw for health reasons, they may request a refund.
 If approved, the refund will be on a pro-rata basis.
 No reduction in liability is available to students who withdraw from the Institute except when approval is given by the proper authorities or in previously cited instances.
 Individual fees are not refundable after the first day of the term.

 Check registration schedules and the KCAI calendar for exact liability deadline dates each semester.
 Withdrawal from courses does not automatically cancel housing or meal plans.
 It is the responsibility of residents in the Living Center to notify the Dean of Students or Campus Activities Coordinator of their intent to withdraw from KCAI as penalties for housing and meal plans are calculated based on the date of withdraw.